 Don't automatically rule out paid products, though.
 Commercial packages often (although not always) deliver the best protection, and sometimes include extras like password managers, web filtering, antiphishing tech and more.
 If you're looking for the maximum security, at least consider parting with some cash.

-Here we've found 10 of the best home antivirus tools available, listed in alphabetical order.
+- On the next slides are 10 of the best antivirus tools available, listed in alphabetical order.